NICK WRIGHT

 A stark example: witness the rhetoric in the UK and other Western nations this year in the face of unplanned, large-scale migration into Europe.
 Social media is filled with heated debate.
 ‘They’re all helpless refugees – rescue them!’ vs ‘They’re all terrorist sympathisers – reject them!’
 It poses an either-or, black-white choice.
 To say, ‘It’s complicated.
 It calls for a sophisticated response’ sounds like a cop out, a refusal to take sides, a stance devoid of passion, a betrayal of a cause.

 So we find ourselves facing an existential crisis, created and fuelled in part by a perfect storm of influences.
-These include: spread of Islamic extremism, growth in right/left wing nationalism, intolerant illiberal liberalism, gross economic inequality, unprecedented global awareness via the internet, powerful social media, more failed states, huge displacement of people, alarming climate change.
+These include: spread of Islamist extremism, growth in right/left wing nationalism, intolerant illiberal liberalism, gross economic inequality, unprecedented global awareness via the internet, powerful social media, more failed states, huge displacement of people, alarming climate change.
 It can feel perplexing, confusing, debilitating.
 How to take a stance in the midst of all this?

 Adrian Spurrell (Synapse Solutions), my professional mentor, has been a persistent voice of challenge and support this year.
 ‘We can be driven by fear or by hope.
 Choose hope.’
 It reminds me of hope in the Christian gospel too – a faith I experience as real – when we affirm the birth of Jesus Christ.
 It’s a mysterious faith that holds onto hope, is held onto by hope, often in the midst of hope-lessness.
 May we know peace and hope this Christmas time and the courage to stand in 2016.